 - Receive safety and security information for your destination country.

 - Provide the US embassy with the info they need to contact you in case of an emergency, such as a natural disaster, civil unrest of a family emergency.

 - Receive security and emergency updates from the US embassy, as well as travel warnings and alerts.

 Citizenship/nationality and your rights and obligations

-U.S. citizens are permitted to hold dual nationality if it is granted automatically through the laws of a different country.
-For example, if a U.S. citizen couple gives birth to a child while abroad and that country automatically grants that child nationality.
-That baby would hold dual nationality for the U.S. and the foreign country.
-Or if a U.S. citizen acquires nationality through marriage.
-The U.S. government does not require the U.S. citizen to choose one nationality over the other in these cases.
+US citizens are only permitted to hold dual nationality if it is granted automatically through the laws of a different country.
+For example, if a US citizen couple gives birth to a child while abroad and that country automatically grants that child nationality, that baby would hold dual nationality for the US and the foreign country.
+If a US citizen acquires a second nationality through marriage, dual nationality may also be possible.

 Moving overseas and voting